izacus/hass-swissweather/README.md

 It currently supports:
   * Current weather state - temperature, precipitation, humidity, wind, etc. for a given autmated measurement station.
   * Hourly and daily weather forecast based on a location encoded with post number.
+  * Pollen measurement status across a set of automated stations.

 ## Installation